Winter Notes: These Cross-Quarter Days

 My garden:

-My home is a 35x150-foot urban lot in an old neighborhood built at the turn of the twentieth century on a prairie in the Chicago Lake Plain.
+My former home, where I practiced native plant gardening for over 30 years, was a 35x150-foot urban lot in an old neighborhood built at the turn of the twentieth century on a prairie in the Des Plaines River water shed.
 The soil is black silt loam.
-The garden is mostly in the backyard.
-What started as grass with narrow borders of annuals along the fences has evolved into a bird and pollinator-friendly polyculture of mostly indigenous species of trees, shrubs, flowers and grasses, along with herbs, rhubarb and raspberries, and a small raised bed for vegetables, all surrounding a small polyculture lawn.
+What started as grass with narrow borders of annuals along the fences evolved into a bird and pollinator-friendly place full of mostly indigenous species of trees, shrubs, flowers and grasses, along with herbs, rhubarb and raspberries, and a small raised bed for vegetables, all surrounding a small polyculture lawn.
 Like most gardeners, I am always experimenting with new plants.
-The garden functions as a kind of lab and its aesthetic appeal arises out of its ecological functionality rather than adherence to conventional principles of visual design.
+The garden functioned as a kind of lab and its aesthetic appeal arose out of its ecological functionality rather than adherence to conventional principles of visual design.

 Talks and Workshops: